This 1886 Queen-Anne-Style home was originally built for Thomas Cronin.

 Each home represents a different architectural style -- Gothic Revival, Cottage, Italianate, Second Empire, Queen Anne and Craftsman

-Eight museums are included to be on tour again -- Honolulu House, GAR Hall, Capitol Hill School, American Museum of Magic, U.S.Postal Service Museum, Governor's Mansion, Walter's Gasoline Museum
+Eight museums are included -- Honolulu House, Marshall Historical Museum at the GAR Hall, Capitol Hill School, American Museum of Magic, U.S.Postal Service Museum, Governor's Mansion, Walter's Gasoline Museum, Calhoun County Fair Museum

-Five historic Calhoun County Fairgrounds buildings -- Calhoun County Fair Museum, Floral Hall, Belcher Building, Houston School, Old Maple Grove Church
+Calhoun County Fairgrounds historic buildings -- Floral Hall, Belcher Building, Houston School, Old Maple Grove Church

 Civil War Ball in front of the Honolulu House on Saturday evening